casanova-lab/NHC/README.md

 ## News
 - 04/2023: NHC official version-2 was released, with the updated background network and the fixed enrichment test for gene clusters.
-- 06/2021: "A computational approach for detecting physiological homogeneity in the midst of genetic heterogeneity" that introduces NHC method was published in AJHG.
+- 06/2021: "A computational approach for detecting physiological homogeneity in the midst of genetic heterogeneity" that introduces NHC method was published in [*AJHG*](https://www.cell.com/ajhg/fulltext/S0002-9297(21)00154-3).
 - 12/2020: NHC official version-1 was released.

 ## Usage